A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 Both algorithms solve projected Bellman equations.
-When $V^* \in \mathrm{span}(\Phi)$ exactly, FVI converges to $V^*$ in a single projected iteration, since the normal equations \eqref{eq:fvi_normal} recover $\theta_V^*$ satisfying $\Phi \theta_V^* = V^*$.
+When $V^* \in \mathrm{span}(\Phi)$ exactly, the projection step is exact and FVI reduces to iterating a $\gamma$-contraction in coefficient space: from $V_0 = V^*$ it would terminate after a single projected iteration via the normal equations \eqref{eq:fvi_normal}, but from $V_0 = 0$ (the initial condition used in Section~\ref{sec:lqc_fvi_fqi}) the contraction drives $\theta_V \to \theta_V^*$ geometrically, so the algorithm reaches the tolerance $\|\theta_{k+1} - \theta_k\|_\infty < 10^{-9}$ in nine fitted iterations.
 For FQI, the per-action Q-functions satisfy $Q^*(s, a^*(s)) = V^*(s)$ at the optimal action $a^*(s)$, so when $Q^*(\cdot, a)$ is also representable in $\mathrm{span}(\Phi)$ for each $a$, FQI recovers consistent value estimates $\phi(s)^\top \theta_{a^*(s)}^* = \phi(s)^\top \theta_V^*$ at convergence.
-Whether FQI succeeds therefore depends on the geometry of the problem: when $Q^*(\cdot, a) \notin \mathrm{span}(\Phi)$, as on the Brock--Mirman economy, where the per-action Q-function requires fractional-power terms $k^{-n\alpha}$ outside the log-polynomial span, FQI stalls at error 1.65 while FVI converges to 0.001; when $Q^*(x,u)$ is exactly quadratic in $(x,u)$, as on the linear-quadratic control problem (Section~\ref{sec:lqc_fvi_fqi}), both FVI and FQI converge to near-zero error.
+Whether FQI succeeds therefore depends on the geometry of the problem.
+When $Q^*(\cdot, a) \notin \mathrm{span}(\Phi)$, as on the Brock--Mirman economy, where the per-action Q-function requires fractional-power terms $k^{-n\alpha}$ outside the log-polynomial span, FQI stalls at error 1.65 while FVI converges to 0.001; when $Q^*(x,u)$ is exactly quadratic in $(x,u)$, as on the linear-quadratic control problem (Section~\ref{sec:lqc_fvi_fqi}), both FVI and FQI converge to near-zero error.
 Section~\ref{sec:bm_fvi_fqi} shows that replacing the linear basis with a nonlinear parametric model that matches the log-Cobb--Douglas structure of $Q^*$ restores FQI convergence on the Brock--Mirman economy.